OxfordTechnicalSolutions/oxts_ros2_driver/README.md

 * `visualise.py` - Launches the driver, as well as `robot_state_publisher` and `rviz2` (the latter can be disabled with `use_rviz:=False`)
 * `run.py` - Only launches the driver, without `robot_state_publisher` and no `use_rviz` option

+## Getting started
+For a basic tutorial on using this driver, see the ["getting started" guide](./Getting Started.md).

 ## Output ROS messages

 The publisher node included in this driver opens a socket to receive NCOM messages from an INS.
 Data from the NCOM messages are then converted into ROS messages and published to ROS topics for consumption in a wider ROS network.
 Reference frames for each message can be found in headers.
 Where NCom is typically vehicle frame, ROS messages are output in INS/IMU frame.